SystemsApproach/private5g/cloud.rst

   to indicate a global application that may be used by multiple enterprises.

-Anyone familiar with 3GPP will recognize Aether's *Slice* abstraction as similar to the specification's notion of a "slice".
+Note that Aether's *Slice* abstraction is similar to 3GPP's specification of a "slice".
 The `Slice` model definition includes a combination of 3GPP-specified identifiers (e.g., `sst` and `sd`), and details about the underlying implementation (e.g., `upf` denotes the UPF implementation for the Core's user plane).
-Although not yet part of the production system, there is a version of `Slice` that also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity across the RAN, Core, and Fabric.
+The `Slice` model also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity across the RAN, Core, and Fabric.

-.. sidebar:: An API for Platform Services

-	*We are using Connectivity-as-a-Service as an illustrative example of the role Runtime Control plays, but APIs can be defined for other platform services using the same machinery.
-For example, because the SD-Fabric in Aether is implemented with programmable switching hardware, the
-	forwarding plane is instrumented with Inband Network Telemetry (INT).
-A northbound API then enables fine-grain data collection on a per-flow basis, at runtime, making it possible to write closed-loop control applications on top of Aether.*

-	*In a similar spirit, the QoS-related control example given in this section could be augmented with additional objects that provide visibility into, and an opportunity to exert control over, various radio-related parameters implemented by SD-RAN.
-	Doing so would be a step towards a platform API that enables a new class of industry automation edge cloud apps.*

-	*In general, Iaas and PaaS offerings need to support application- and user-facing APIs that go beyond the DevOps-level configuration files consumed by the underlying software components (i.e., microservices).
-Creating these
-	interfaces is an exercise in defining a meaningful abstraction layer, which when done using declarative tooling, becomes an exercise in defining high-level data models.
-Runtime Control is the management subsystem responsible specifying and implementing the API for such an abstraction layer.*

-6.5.3 QoS Profiles
+6.3.3 QoS Profiles
 ~~~~~~~~~~~~~~~~~~

 Associated with each Slice is a QoS-related profile that governs how